PacktPublishing/Practical-Python-Programming-for-IoT/chapter02/README.md

 ## Chapter 2 - Introduction to Python and IoT

+Please see [Errata](../errata/README.md) for corrections and clarifications to the content and code found in the published book.

 * `requirements.txt` - Python dependencies required for this chapter

 * `led_gpiozero.py` - Flashing a LED using GPIOZero